shmilyzxt/yii2-geetest/README.md

 Note
 -----

-you may need modify shmilyzxt/yii2-geetest/assets/*.js to deal your validate action.
+you may need modify shmilyzxt/yii2-geetest/assets/*.js and shmilyzxt/yii2-geetest/controller/GeetestController actionVerifyloginservlet to deal your validate action.